astroveny/aws-bootcamp-cruddur-2023/journal/week12.md

 - Run the migration tool `./bin/db/migrate`
 - This will drop the current `reply_to_activity_uuid` then add it again as type: uuid

->> NORE: run the following inside the DB in case of last_successful_run mismatch
+>> NOTE: run the following inside the DB in case of last_successful_run mismatch
 >> the last_successful_run value should be the last migrate file time stamp in the file name `update schema_information set last_successful_run='16817640553749738`